 Pro tip: best to start early!

-Last year, the GMAT was offered as an abridged, at-home exam.
-As of May 20th, 2021, the GMAT will be available in two ways: in-person at a testing center, or at-home.
+The GMAT is now available in two ways: in-person at a testing center, or at home.
 The test is identical in both formats.

 In a way, the LSAT feels like two or three different tests wrapped in one, and this variety can make studying for the LSAT feel daunting.
 While some parts of the test may come naturally, other parts, most likely, will not.
 However, learning and internalizing the most effective strategies for attacking each of the LSAT’s sections makes it completely possible to turn test-taking weaknesses into strengths.